kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

   semester, I was able to listen in and ask a question about it, too!
 As it turns out, I'll be continuing to spend my time this winter break
   (classes start again in February) on encryption and NLP.
 Also, I signed up for two classes that start in January and that run for 3 to 6 weeks.
 I'm excited about those as well.
-Finally, I got into two workshops; one based in the UK, and the other based in the US, and I'll be attending those in January.
+Finally, I got into two workshops; one based in the UK, and the other based in the US, and I'll be attending those in January (and will be presenting posters for those workshops, too!).
 I'm also waiting back to hear from some other stuff.

 ## Here are sone of the memorable pics online